yomidevs/yomitan/docs/anki-integration.md

 ### Anki Note Generation

-Using the `Generate Anki Deck (Experimental)...` feature in the settings page it is possible to easily generate and export large amounts of Anki cards.
+Using the `Generate Anki Notes (Experimental)...` feature in the settings page it is possible to easily generate and export large amounts of Anki cards.

 > [!WARNING]
 > This feature is experimental!